 - a) Work performed by the County Department of Transportation and Development or its contractors.
-However, a Right-of-way Permit is required for road closures when work is performed by DTD contractors. - b) Unless traffic control is required per Section 290, certain activities including: - 1) Vegetation installation, maintenance, and removal not related to street trees that is compliant with the County Code. - Street tree removal and installation not related to development.
-Land use requirements dictate the replacement when street trees are removed.
-See Section 255 regarding street tree installation not related to development. - 3) Roadway and sidewalk cleaning. - 4) Driveway culvert maintenance. - 5) Driveway maintenance including the spreading of gravel, repair of asphalt deterioration if the pavement edge of the roadway is not impacted, and sealing pavement. - 6) Minor grading and placement of gravel on graveled roadways that does not significantly impact the existing drainage in the judgment of the Road Official. - 7) Some utility work per County Code Section 7.03.099. - c) Certain right-of-way encroachments may be installed without a permit if maintained by the adjacent property owner or by agreement and are compliant with County Code Section 7.03.090, sight distance standards of Section 240, clear zone standards of Section 245, do not hinder access or maintenance of the constructed roadway or to utilities within an easement, do not constitute a road hazard and do not necessitate traffic control upon installation or maintenance per Section 290.
-These encroachments include: - 1) Private irrigation systems not installed within a roadway median or island. - 2) Mailboxes installed per the Standards for Installing Mailboxes on County Roads. - 3) Landscaping except within a roadway median or island. - 4) Fences. - 5) Other objects compliant with County Code Section 7.03. - d) Under any other conditions determined by the Road Official.
+However, a Right-of-way Permit is required for road closures when work is performed by DTD contractors. - b) Unless traffic control is required per Section 290, certain activities including: - 1) Vegetation installation, maintenance, and removal that is compliant with the County Code and not related to street trees. - 2) Street tree removal and installation not related to development.
+Land use requirements may dictate replacement when street trees are removed.
+The Clackamas County Planning and Zoning Division provides guidance in the installation of street trees on their website.
+See Section 255 regarding street tree installation when related to development. - 3) Roadway and sidewalk cleaning. - 4) Driveway culvert maintenance. - 5) Driveway maintenance including the spreading of gravel, repair of asphalt deterioration if the pavement edge of the roadway is not impacted, and sealing pavement. - 6) Minor grading and placement of gravel on graveled roadways that does not significantly impact the existing drainage in the judgment of the Road Official. - 7) Some utility work per County Code Section 7.03.099. - c) Certain right-of-way encroachments may be installed without a permit if maintained by the adjacent property owner or by agreement and are compliant with County Code Section 7.03.090, sight distance standards of Section 240, clear zone standards of Section 245, do not hinder access or maintenance of the constructed roadway or to utilities within an easement, do not constitute a road hazard and do not necessitate traffic control upon installation or maintenance per Section 290.
+These encroachments include: - 1) Private irrigation systems not installed within a roadway median or island. - 2) Mailboxes installed per the Standards for Installing Mailboxes on County Roads. - 3) Fences. - 4) Other objects compliant with County Code Section 7.03. - d) Under any other conditions determined by the Road Official.